jackieli43/5611-Project1/README.md

 Sources:
 - I got the idea of SphereLoc from https://github.com/erich666/T2Z/blob/master/src/ProjectT2Z/Animations.pde.
 Which made it easier for me to create spheres.

+Tools/Libraries:
+- I used Professors Guy's example code for many of the things such as the camera, object mesh, and PRM basics.
+- I used the person I mentioned in sources Sphere information to make it easier for me to make spheres.

 ![image](https://user-images.githubusercontent.com/76919047/193736153-962a4b17-7697-4878-9529-9d8925ae2e6f.png)